 We have an investment portfolio of fixed income marketable debt securities, including amounts classified as cash equivalents, short-term investments, and long-term investments.
-At December 31, 2012, our short-term investments and long-term investments totaled approximately \$14.3 million.
+At December 31, 2013, our short-term investments and long-term investments totaled approximately \$19.6 million.
 The primary objective of our investment activities is to preserve principal and liquidity while at the same time maximizing yields without significantly increasing risk.
-We invest primarily in high quality short-term and long-term debt instruments of the U.S. government and its agencies and high-quality corporate issuers.
+We invest primarily in high-quality short-term and long-term debt instruments of the U.S. government and its agencies as well as high-quality corporate issuers.
 These investments are subject to interest rate fluctuations and will decrease in market value if interest rates increase.
-To minimize the exposure due to adverse shifts in interest rates, we maintain investments with an average maturity of less than three years.
-A hypothetical 1% increase in interest rates would have resulted in an approximately \$162,000 decrease in the fair value of our fixed-income debt securities as of December 31, 2012.
+To minimize the exposure due to adverse shifts in interest rates, we maintain investments with an average maturity of less than 18 months.
+A hypothetical 1% increase in interest rates would have resulted in an approximately \$236,000 decrease in the fair value of our fixed-income debt securities as of December 31, 2013.